 The undergraduate degree in Biomedical Sciences is an intensive science program designed to prepare students for advanced study in a range of health care fields.
-Students wishing to work in a medical laboratory can arrange their post-degree advanced training in laboratories within and outside the State of Michigan or can proceed towards admission into medical school or other professional health programs.
+Students wishing to work in a medical laboratory can arrange their post-degree advanced training in laboratories within and outside the State of Michigan or can proceed towards admission into medical school or other professional health of the program director.
+(This policy is general across all programs.